PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-user-properties-initializing.rst

         /* END-USER-CODE */
     }

-Look you don't need to listen the ``prefab-awake`` event anymore.
+Note that you don't need to listen for the ``prefab-awake`` event anymore.
 Setting the ``flameType`` property will update the prefab state in the expected way.
 It's possible you also need to define a getter for the ``flameType``.
 If that's the case, you can store its value in a new field, or compute it.